open-ephys/onix1-bonsai-docs/articles/hardware/np1e/gui.md

 ### Keeping or discarding configuration settings

-While the GUI is open, any changes made to the configuration settings can be freely modified and will not affect the configuration unless `Okay` is pressed.
-This includes all aspects of the configuration, such as which electrodes are enabled, the chosen reference channel, and even the probe calibration file.
+While the GUI is open, any changes to the configuration settings can be freely modified and will not affect the configuration unless `Okay` is pressed.
+This includes all aspects of the configuration, such as which electrodes are enabled, the chosen reference channel, and the probe calibration file.

 If the window is closed any other way (such as by pressing `Cancel`, or pressing the <kbd>X</kbd> to close the window), then any changes made *will not* be saved.